dhis2/dhis2-fhir-adapter/README.md

 Exit the console and return to your previous user with \q followed by exit.

 The database tables will be created on first startup of the Adapter automatically.

+### Downloading
+You can download the latest build of the Adapter at [Download WAR](https://s3-eu-west-1.amazonaws.com/releases.dhis2.org/fhir/dhis2-fhir-adapter.war).
+Alternatively you can also build the application from its source code as described below.
+Otherwise you can continue with the configuration section of this document.

 ### Building
 In order to build the adapter Java Development Kit 8 and Maven 3.2 or later is required.
 No additional repositories need to be configured in Maven configuration.
 The following command builds the artifact dhis2-fhir-adapter.war in sub-directory app/target.